cfazuero1/Installation-Configuration-and-Upgrade-of-Splunk/README.md

-# Deploying Splunk on Ubuntu Server
+# Installation, Upgrade and configuration of Splunk on Ubuntu Server

 ![40Admin](Splunk/40Admin.png)